 Director, The Secret Garden

 Andy gained a BA (Hons) 2:1 in English Literature and Language from Durham University in 1989.
 He then obtained his Diploma in Law from City, University London in 1991.
 He was called to the Bar in 1993 and admitted to the Roll in 1996 (Solicitors).

-Andy has practiced both as a Barrister and Solicitor in the Midlands, and was a recognised specialist in Personal Injury claims.
-Andy joined Poppleston Allen in 2004 to head up our team of 20 legal graduates and support staff for the Licensing Reform process in 2005.
+Andy has practiced both as a Barrister and Solicitor in the Midlands, and was a recognised specialist in personal Injury claims.

-Since developing a “taste” for liquor licensing, Andy has gained a wide experience of the legal issues that face the licensed trade.
-He has represented clients at contested hearings, including many Reviews and Summary Reviews at over 80 different licensing authorities.
-He has also successfully appeared in several Appeal hearings in the Magistrates’ Court.
+Since developing a “taste” for alcohol licensing, Andy has gained a wide experience of the legal issues that face the licensed trade.
+He has represented clients at contested hearings, including many reviews and summary reviews at over 80 different licensing authorities.
+He has also successfully appeared in several appeal hearings in the Magistrates’ Court.

 Andy acts for major breweries, late night operators, restaurant chains, developers and large independents, including festivals.

 He has written and presented training papers on the Licensing Act and associated legislation for Central Law Training, the Institute of Licensing and the Wine & Spirit Education Trust, and has trained licensing authorities, trading standards, environmental health and the police, including at New Scotland Yard.